steven-meehan/crafter-gallery-site/README.md

 ```

-Definition of the `config-navigation`:
+Definition of the `navigation.json`:

-- `navigation`: (Required) The root of the JSON response which contains an array of complex objects.
+- `links`: (Required) The root of the JSON response which contains an array of complex objects.
     - `url`: (Required) `string` This is the url for the route.
     - `order`: (Required) `number` This is the order used for displaying the routes.
     - `name`: (Required) `string` This is the display name for the route.